fullopsec/fullopsec/README.md

 **`Digital Security (Operational security/Cybersecurity/Creator/Pentester)`**

-I'm a passionate cybersecurity and operational security enthusiast, constantly exploring new technologies and ideas to improve my knowledge and skills.
-On my YouTube channel, [@fullopsec](https://www.youtube.com/@fullopsec) I share my experiences using open source software, securing my home infrastructure, and experimenting with AI projects.
-I believe in teaching others, and enjoy sharing my knowledge through videos and guides.
-My focus on operational security drives me to constantly learn and implement new practices, ensuring the safety and privacy of my own data as well as that of my viewers.
+As a cybersecurity and operational security specialist, with a passion for exploring technologies and concepts to improve my privacy, I actively engage in sharing my creations and ideas on my YouTube channel under the handle [@fullopsec](https;//www.youtube.com/@fullopsec).
+Through my content on utilizing open source tools and adapting the security of my home labs while delving into AI experimentation projects; I am dedicated to sharing and providing ideas to implement open source privacy preserving services.

    <p align="left">